Mark Cuban to SEC: Go after high-speed trading, not insider trading

 He added that he believes high-speed trading “brings nothing to the market” because it is “not an investment” and “doesn’t bring liquidity” because it is removed whenever there is a threat to the algorithms.

-Cuban’s comments immediately generated a debate on Twitter, with advocates saying high-speed trading has actually made markets a better place.
+Cuban’s comments immediately generated a debate on Twitter, with advocates saying that high-speed trading has actually made the markets a better place.

-”It’s a mistake to ignore the important role of the intermediary that many (high-frequency trading) firms fill by allowing investors to quickly get in and out of positions at the prices they desire,“ said Peter Nabicht,” a senior adviser for the Modern Markets Initiative, a group formed recently to advocate for the interests of high-speed traders.
+High-frequency trading “has helped lower trading costs” and “democratized the marketplace,” tweeted the Modern Markets Initiative, a group formed recently to advocate for the interests of high-speed traders.

-“The facts demonstrate the many benefits of electronic trading, including transparent, competitive prices and democratizing market access.
-Exaggerated conspiracy theories distract from the ongoing and informed dialogue many market participants are having to improve our markets.”